Compare Tree Removal Quotes Now

 Difference between a Certified Arborist and a regular arborist

-Essentially they are the same thing.
-A Certified arborist means you have completed a certificate II or II in Arboriculture and now have the skillset to carry out tree pruning and removal work.
-A regular tree doctor or tree surgeon are still certified.
+Essentially, they are the same thing.
+A Certified arborist means you have completed a certificate II or III in Arboriculture and now have the skillset to carry out tree pruning and removal work.
+A regular tree doctor or tree surgeon is still certified.

 What are my career opportunities once I graduate?